raphdelvillar/kassel/README.md

 # kassel

-An app to monitor water usage and predict your next water bill for a condomenium complex.
+An app to monitor water usage and predict your next water bill for a condominium complex.